BoitumeloMonyebodi/se-day-2-git-and-github/README.md

 • You need your own version of a project to customize or experiment with.

-Cloning, on the other hand, creates a local copy of a repository that one can work on but does not create a new version under your GitHub account.
+Cloning creates a local copy of a repository that one can work on but does not create a new version under your GitHub account.

-Forking is especially useful when working on contributions to external repositories, while cloning is better for working on local copies of your own projects.

 8.Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.